-Women United focuses on early learning.
+Women United focuses on early learning and early childhood development.
 Quality early learning experiences for all children are vital to school readiness, academic performance, and the region’s economic success.
 Women United will spearhead initiatives that improve the availability and quality of early learning experiences for those most vulnerable in our region.

 The early years of childhood matter.
 In fact, 85% of the brain’s development happens before kindergarten, and more than 1 million new neutral connections are formed in the brain every second in the first few years of life.
 These connections help children learn, control their behavior, and maintain physical and mental health.
 They are also critical for establishing social/emotional skills, communications skills, and other early learning skills- foundational skills that children will take with them when entering kindergarten, graduating high school, and establishing their career.
 Early learning experiences, often with a parent or caregiver, are critical to adequately developing these connections and skills.

 Unfortunately, many low-income families struggle to access quality early learning opportunities, and their children are often behind their higher income peers in preparing for school.
 A parent is a child’s first teacher, but many parents don’t know how to engage their children in early learning or underestimate their contribution to their children’s learning.
 The effects are lifelong.
 Low-income children are 25% more likely to drop out of school, 60% less likely to attend college, and 70% more likely to be arrested for a violent crime.
 Low-income children are also more likely to experience a teen pregnancy, have mental health issues, and a shorter lifespan due to a lack of a quality early learning experiences.